 “The Indashi needs their king; they need—”

-“They shall wait,” Kor’Thank rasped.
-“For if were I to take the throne, ’twould not be a king that ruled these lands.”
+“Then they’ll have to wait,” Kor’Thank rasped.
+“For if were I to take the throne as I am now, ’twould not be a king that ruled these lands.”

 He paused.
 Then: “It would be a monster.”

 The Chronicler glanced to either side, then back at Kor’Thank.
 “There are creatures out here that would rip you open and fill you with eggs.
 Beasts that would cocoon your flesh and eat you a piece at a time, so they could savor your pain.”